Texas Burn Injury Lawyers

 While electrical injuries are less common than burn injuries, electrical injuries most often occur on the job, and many times it is the result of the negligence of others.
 Electrical injuries to children primarily happen in the home and can be the result of defective products or negligence.
 The range of electrical injury is from minimal injury to severe multi-organ involvement, and of course in some instances the result can be death.
 These injuries happen when a person becomes part of an electrical circuit or is affected by the thermal effects of a nearby electrical arc.

 In any instance where negligence or misconduct caused you or your family harm, we want to help.
 Our team of lawyers is experienced and has the resources it takes to investigate your claim and fight for your rights.
-Tell us about the accident—fill out a free initial consultation form or call us today at (800) 474-1233.
+Tell us about the accident—fill out a free initial consultation form or call or text us today at (800) 474-1233.

 If we don’t win or settle your case, you don’t owe us a dime.
 That’s our No Fee Guarantee®.